 There are 2 seasons in Barbados – wet and dry.
 The island is located 13 degrees north of the equator.

 The wet season runs from May through to the latest month December.
 The island can experience drought-like conditions through the rest of the year from January to April.

 Temperatures are roughly the same year-round with low temperatures ranging from low to mid-20s and highs below 30 degrees.

 There is a possibility of hurricanes from June until November.

-There are a range of Barbados all inclusive hotels available, although we did not stay at the Mango Bay, passengers on our tour highly recommended it.
+There is a range of Barbados all-inclusive hotels available, although we did not stay at Mango Bay, passengers on our tour highly recommended it.
 It is a 4 star all-inclusive hotel located at 2nd St in Holetown.

 If you enjoyed this tour of Barbados you may enjoy others that we participated in:

 If you need to rent a car when you are booking Barbados holidays we can recommend you check the latest prices through our partner Rentalcars.com.